ram020507/campus-connect/README.md

 ```

 ## Demo Credentials

-## Admin
+### Admin

-Username: ram
+- Username: ram
-Password: ram020507
+- Password: ram020507

 ## Future Enhancements

-This features will be implemented after validating the core platform in a real college environment.
+The following features will be implemented after validating the core platform in a real college environment:

 * Digital Board
 * Mobile Application